jonathan-kee/DNS-Container/readme.md

 3) You can actually run Ubuntu Container, then install Bind9, Nginx seperately I think

 4) I am not sure if non default ports like 8080, 30053, 30054 will break the demonstration

+5) Can docker simulate different ip addresses?
+Or must I use VMs like Vagrant?